Strangers for Ancestors #16: A Year of Descent into Depravity and Insanity

 And yet, we still must hear about the Holocaust, blood libel, and/or any number of ways in which Jewish people have been wronged over history almost daily through news stories, and how they are uncomfortable by the site of, or sound of Palestinians and those who support them, to the point that local, state, and federal laws are being created to protect Jewish people exclusively as an extremely special class of people who can only live with Palestinians and allies in ways they deem appropriate, which in general means silent.
 Jewish students have been deemed by U.S. colleges, universities, and/or the United States to be the Chosen Ones, while those who protest an active genocide, including many who are also Jewish are having their lives turned upside down and are being harshly punished for the crime of doing exactly what the world had decided we should do if ever faced with such horrific circumstances again, such as genocide - the “Never Again” call to never again allow such appalling treatment of human beings, and I of course, would add all the other animals and creatures vital to our ecosystems, and to the land itself.
 Yet here we find ourselves again, only this time we are witnessing the first live-streamed genocide in real time, and the overwhelming destruction to our environment, which is increasing global warming significantly.
 This is what hell is, and the phrase “Israel has a right to defend itself” has just become a hollow retort to justify the continuation of genocide and destruction.

-I think back on this past year and it should have been a great celebration filled with lots of love and pride for having spent three years of my time, energy, and livelihood devoted to a project which had deep meaning for me personally, but also on a much greater scale because at its roots in anti-colonialism and the stories it tells, including the story of Palestine, and while much of it was that for those who experienced it, for me it was a year of betrayals on so many different levels, a year of trying to hold myself together while picking up the pieces as they were falling off, and a year that left me feeling empty in the end.
+I think back on this past year and it should have been a great celebration filled with lots of love and pride for having spent three years of my time, energy, and livelihood devoted to a project which had deep meaning for me personally, but also on a much greater scale because of its roots in anti-colonialism and the stories it tells, including the story of Palestine, and while much of it was that for those who experienced it, for me it was a year of betrayals on so many different levels, a year of trying to hold myself together while picking up the pieces as they were falling off, and a year that left me feeling empty in the end.
 I think the best depiction of who I was when all was said and done is the video of me by myself at Minnesota Street Project scooting along on my ass cleaning up the remnants from an exhibition that had so much more potential, had I not failed through my own impetuousness and not following my deeper instincts.
 The failure was all mine and mine alone, and man have I paid dearly and heavily for it.
 But enough on that, it’s a different story, which deserves its own space, as does this one.

 The following is the documentation of my dissent into the insanity of this past year through my posts on Facebook, which caused so much controversy for some, while for others it was a breath of fresh air to see someone actually putting into words what was and still is happening around us.
 For myself, it was my outlet to express my experience of living amongst people who were either defending Israel, or who did not want to express the horror beyond, ‘Isn’t this awful, and of course we must condemn Hamas for this horrid crime’ … without acknowledging the history of over 75 years of brutal abuse and land dispossession by Zionists against Palestinians, and that Hamas’ attack was Palestine’s right to defend itself against these horrific crimes.
 Posting these sentiments was like screaming into a black hole of nothingness, yet knowing it was being seen/heard by someone, even if it was just the moderators of the site, it was a space where I could play my community role as Truth Yeller - I am a Truth Yeller, and below are the truths of the past year.